RIT-EVT/telemetry-database/README.md

 ## RESTful API

-The RESTful API is built off python using Flask. <br>
+The RESTful API is built with Python using Flask. <br>

 Someday, this will be hosted on a central server, but for now it runs locally.
 To run this application, see directions below under **Running the Server**. <br>